naturae-syria/Accounting/README.md

 Temporary files generated during installation are automatically removed by `cleanup-temp.sh` which runs at the end of the installer.

-The installer also downloads the **Tajawal** font using `download-fonts.sh` so the build can run offline.
+The installer also downloads the **Tajawal** font so the build can run offline.
 Font files are not stored in the repository and will be placed under `public/fonts/Tajawal` after running the script.

 ## Manual setup